 - Other proof of language skills will only be accepted upon prior agreement from the Faculty's Study Abroad Counselling.

 Please read the general information about study abroad and accreditation of academic performances from abroad while compiling your application!

-If you have any questions regarding your participation in ERASMUS you can contact our Exchange Office any time!
+If you have any questions regarding participation in ERASMUS and SEMP, please contact our Exchange Office at any time!